How to Stay Emotionally Healthy through Divorce

 It’s very important to separate your emotions from the practical decisions you’ll need to make in divorce.

-By taking responsibility you’ll be able to process these emotions so that you can take on the decision making process more logically.
+By taking responsibility you’ll be able to process these emotions so that you can take on the decision-making process with a logical outlook.
 This means you’ll be able to reach decisions quickly and with less animosity.

 Put Your Children First

-Divorce can get messy if there’s more than just the two of you involved.
+Divorce can get messy if there are more than just the two of you involved.
 It’s important that no matter how the relationship broke down, you put your children’s best interests first.

 The idea of being less present in your children’s lives might worry you, but it’s important to be fair with your ex when dividing childcare.
 Having a healthy relationship with both parents is almost always the best option for children.